moliver28/research-handbook/content/handbook/business-technology/data-team/platform/_index.md

 In FY25-Q1, we are moving towards semi-automating the above `Managing Roles for Snowflake` process.

 The rest of the section is meant to describe the automated process in more detail.

 Please see the runbook link if you're looking for specific step-by-step instructions to run this process: **WIP**.

 The main processes to automate are:
-- create/remove users from Snowflake platform
+1. create/remove users from Snowflake platform
-- update `roles.yml` which is used by Permifrost to update permissions for roles/users
+1. update `roles.yml` which is used by Permifrost to update permissions for roles/users

+Both of these processes will be made accessible via CI job so that the user can potentially self-serve, requiring just review/approval from a data engineer.

 ### Automate create/remove users from Snowflake platform

-WIP
+Permifrost assigns/removes the correct permissions for each user/role based on `roles.yml`, but it does not create/remove the users/roles themselves.

+Previously, a `user_provision.sql` script was manually run prior to the Permifrost job.

+The [`snowflake_provisioning_roles_yaml` CI job] allows the user to run the above script via CI job for any number of new users/roles.
+See the [CI jobs page](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/ci-jobs/#snowflake_provisioning_snowflake_users) for more information on this CI job.

 ### Automating roles.yml